Proven-Paradox/shaper-system/Handbook.md

 * Each player will need a [Character sheet](https://docs.google.com/spreadsheets/d/1SpLmm85PxUhJBP4AtJBr99vJqZO9HvnlGro7OmUJT9A/edit?usp=sharing).
 * A pair of 10-sided dice for each player (also called d10s). *ALL* rolls in S3 are made with d10s; any time "die" or "dice" are referenced in the rules, it is always a d10.
   * Alternatively a random number generator, which can be found for free online.
-> If you are playing a character focused on doing elemental damage, you may want to bring three dice.
+> If you are playing a character focused on doing elemental damage, you probably want to bring three dice.

 ### Recommended but not vital:
 * Pencil and paper.